vindar/tgx/docs/intro_api_3D.md

 All solid primitive calls (`drawTriangle()`, `drawCube()`, `drawSphere()`, `drawMesh()`...) take coordinates in model space.
 In a render loop, update the model matrix just before drawing the object it belongs to.

+`drawSkyBox()` is the main exception: it is intended for backgrounds, not model geometry.
+It ignores the current model matrix and uses the current camera/view matrix directly.

 When debugging transforms, these methods are useful: